liferay-design/liferay.design/src/markdown/lexicon/core-components/link.md

 order: 1
 ---

-<div class="page-description">Also known as a hyperlink, a link is a clickable (text or image) element used for navigation purposes.</div>
+Also known as a hyperlink, a link is a clickable (text or image) element used for navigation purposes.

 ### Usage
 * Only use links for navigation.
 A link must not trigger another kind of action.